 There are actually 3 possible points of entry, each with its own subway stop.
 For the North Palace Gate, take line 4 to Beigongmen exit D, and head west.
-Otherwise, West Palace Gate is found if you take line 10 to Bagou then taking the Western Suburban Line to Yiheyuanximen before heading north.
+Otherwise, West Palace Gate is found if you take line 10 to Bagou and then take the Western Suburban Line to Yiheyuanximen before heading north.
 The last option is the East Palace Gate along either line 4 or line 16 to Xiyuan exit C2 and head west.